Primordial nuclide: Radioactive primordial nuclides

 Although it is estimated that about 35 primordial nuclides are radioactive (see list of nuclides), it is very hard to determine the exact number of radioactive primordials, as there are many extremely long-lived nuclides whose half-lives are still unknown; in fact, all nuclides heavier than dysprosium-164 are theoretically radioactive.
 For example, it is predicted theoretically that all isotopes of tungsten, including those indicated by even the most modern empirical methods to be stable, must be radioactive to alpha decay, but this can be detected experimentally only for ^{180}W. Similarly, all four primordial isotopes of lead are expected to decay to mercury, but the predicted half-lives are so long (some exceeding 10^{100} years) that such decays could hardly be observed in the near future.
 Nevertheless, the number of nuclides with half-lives so long that they cannot be measured with present instruments—and are considered from this viewpoint to be stable nuclides—is limited.
 Even when a "stable" nuclide is found to be radioactive, it merely moves from the stable to the unstable list of primordials, and the total number of primordial nuclides remains unchanged.
 For practical purposes, such nuclides, whose radioactivity is not detectable by ordinary means, may be considered stable for all purposes outside specialized research.

 These 35 primordial radionuclides are isotopes of 28 elements (cadmium, neodymium, osmium, samarium, tellurium, uranium, and xenon each have two primordial radioisotopes).
 These nuclides are listed in order of decreasing stability.
 Many of them are so nearly stable that they compete for abundance with stable isotopes of their respective elements; in fact, for three elements (indium, tellurium, and rhenium) a very long-lived radioactive primordial nuclide is more abundant than a stable nuclide.

-The longest-lived radionuclide known, ^{128}Te, has a half-life of 2.25×10^24 years: 1.6 × 10^{14} times the age of the Universe.
+The longest-lived radionuclide known, ^{128}Te, has a half-life of 7.5×10^24 years: this is 5.5×10^14 times the age of the Universe.
 Only four of these 35 nuclides have half-lives shorter than, or nearly equal to, the age of the universe.
 Most of the other 30 have half-lives much longer.
 The shortest-lived primordial, ^{235}U, has a half-life of 704 million years, about 15% of the age of the Earth and Solar System.
 Many of these nuclides decay by double beta decay, although some like ^{209}Bi decay by other means like alpha decay.